“Staying Connected, Staying Safe”

-If you need to talk to someone about a Foundation course (entry level), simply email one of our Heads of Curriculum:
+If you need to talk to someone about an Inclusive Learning Course (entry level), simply email one of our Heads of Curriculum:

-If you need to talk to someone about a safeguarding issue, simply email one of our Safeguarding Managers:
+If you need to talk to someone about a safeguarding concern, simply email one of our Safeguarding Managers:

 Resources, activities and ideas to support you and your young person to plan your time at home

 Gig Buddies is running online music festivals to celebrate young talent and creativity.
 You can support your young person to perform or simply tune in to see the performances.
 Our young people have the right to stay up late!

 The National Autistic Society has collected a number of resources to support autistic people and their families during the changes to learning and staying at home:

 Special Needs Jungle has some really good resources to support people with more complex and sensory needs during their time at home:

 If you are starting to think about 'what's next' for my young person, the Connexions 360 page has lots of resources to get you thinking about progression

 The College team has created some videos for you to enjoy at home with your young person.
 Join in, sing along or simply listen to the songs and strories which have been created just for you: